ACLED

 The ACLED dataset and tools come with several limitations that researchers should be aware of before deciding to utilize them in their projects:

-Geographical Coverage: While ACLED covers over 50 countries around the world, there may be gaps in coverage, especially in regions with less accessible information or ongoing conflicts.
+• Geographical Coverage: While ACLED covers all countries worldwide, there may be gaps in coverage, especially in regions with less accessible information or ongoing conflicts.

-Data Updates: Though ACLED regularly updates its dataset, there can be a lag in reporting of certain events due to the time it takes to verify information.
+• Data Updates: Though ACLED regularly updates its dataset, there can be a lag in reporting certain events due to the time required to verify information.
 This might affect research that requires the most current data.

-Access Restrictions: Some detailed data or analysis tools may only be available to users with specific access levels, which could limit the scope of research for those with basic access.
+• Access Restrictions: Some detailed data or analysis tools may be available only to users with specific access levels, limiting the scope of research for those with basic access.

-Conflict Alert System (CAST): As a future forecasting system, it comes with caveats regarding accuracy.
+• Conflict Alert System (CAST): As a future forecasting system, it comes with caveats regarding accuracy.
 To understand more, see the methodology here.
+CAST forecasts are indicative and should not be treated as certainties.

-Researchers should consider these limitations in conjunction with their research goals and methodologies to determine if ACLED's tools and datasets suit their needs.
+Researchers should consider these limitations alongside their research goals and methodologies to determine whether ACLED's tools and datasets suit their needs.

 Ethical Considerations